laharrari/Lumpia-World/README.md

     format the number into a callable one.
 I had a friend with an Android device check for me and his footer looked fine.
 Glad I caught this one.

+    - One issue I had was the nav bar was supposed to be sticky, but something was breaking that.
+I did some investigating and discoverd "overflow-x: hidden" in html, body will break "position: sticky".
+    I fixed this by using "position: fixed" and adding padding to my "main-container".

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too:

     1. I would use AWS S3 to store the site files.